dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/utility/multi-frame-result-cross-filter.md

 `[in] enable`: Boolean to toggle deduplication on or off.

+**Remarks**

+Result deduplication is disabled by default.
+You can enable it and adjust the `DuplicateForgetTime` based on your requirements.

 ### isResultDeduplicationEnabled

 Checks if deduplication is active for a given result item type.